Republicanism in Barbados

 On 30 November 2021, Barbados transitioned from a parliamentary constitutional monarchy under the hereditary monarch of Barbados (Queen Elizabeth II) to a parliamentary republic with a ceremonial indirectly elected president as head of state.
 The prime minister remained head of government while the last governor-general, Dame Sandra Mason, was elected as the country's first president on 20 October 2021, and took office on 30 November 2021.

 History

 Barbados became an independent nation state on 30 November 1966, having previously been a British colony.
-Like many other former colonies, Barbados became a Commonwealth realm, with the British sovereign, Elizabeth II, also serving simultaneously, as Queen of Barbados.
+Like many other former colonies, Barbados became a Commonwealth realm, with the British sovereign, Elizabeth II, also serving simultaneously, under Barbadian law, as Queen of Barbados.

 1979 commission

 In 1979, a commission of inquiry known as the Cox Commission on the Constitution was charged with studying the feasibility of introducing a republican system.
 The Cox Commission came to the conclusion that Barbadians preferred to maintain the constitutional monarchy.
-The proposal to move to a republican status was therefore not pursued.
+The proposal to move to a republican form of government was therefore not pursued.